Walmart: Initiatives

 In September 2006, Walmart announced a pilot program to sell generic drugs at $4 per prescription.
 The program was launched at stores in the Tampa, Florida, area, and by January 2007 had been expanded to all stores in Florida.
-While the average price of generics is $29 per prescription, compared to $102 for name-brand drugs, Walmart maintains that it is not selling at a loss, or providing them as an act of charity—instead, they are using the same mechanisms of mass distribution that it uses to bring lower prices to other products.
+While the average price of generics was $29 per prescription, compared to $102 for name-brand drugs, Walmart maintained that it was not selling at a loss, or providing them as an act of charity—instead using the same mechanisms of mass distribution it has used to bring lower prices to other products.
 Many of Walmart's low cost generics are imported from India, where they are made by drug makers that include Ranbaxy Laboratories and Cipla.

 On February 6, 2007, the company launched a "beta" version of a movie download service, which sold about 3,000 films and television episodes from all major studios and television networks.
 The service was discontinued on December 21, 2007, due to low sales.

 In 2008, Walmart started a pilot program in the small grocery store concept called Marketside in the metropolitan Phoenix, Arizona area.
 The four stores closed in 2011.